PASHA® Electrode: EPRF therapy is a minimally invasive therapy for back pain

 Indication: Which diseases can be treated by the PASHA® Catheter?

 The PASHA® Catheter is a flexible pain therapy: it can be applied to various pain causes.
 In principle, certain acute states of the vertebral column generally do not require causal therapy, because they spontaneously dissolve after only a few months.
-The most important example for one of these conditions is the herniated disc.
-A pain therapy such as the PASHA® Catheter is suitable to provide the necessary time to quickly and painlessly relieve the patient from acute pain.
+The most important example of one of these conditions is the herniated disc.
+A pain therapy such as the PASHA® Catheter is suitable to provide the necessary time to quickly relieve the patient from acute pain.
 The operative removal of the intervertebral disc disease can be avoided and left to the natural process wherein the body itself absorbs the disc material.

 Pain caused by facet joint arthritis